Contact Information

 Research Interests

-Political Sociology; Social Movements and Social Change; Religion and Public Life; Urban Life and Politics; Islam and Modernity; Contemporary Middle East.
+Focus: Social Movements and Social-Political Change; Religion and Public Life; Urban Life and Politics; Islam and Modernity; Contemporary Middle East.

 Research Description

-My current research concerns an understanding of the Arab revolutions-- historically, comparatively, and sociologically.
-In particular I am interested in exploring the place of popular classes in these revolutions.
-I like to narrate the story of these (notably the Tunisian and Egyptian) revolutions from the perspective of subaltern classes.
+My recent research has focused on the understanding of the Arab revolutions-- historically, comparatively, and sociologically.
+In particular I have explored the place of popular classes in these revolutions.
+My latest book has tried to narrate the story of these (notably the Tunisian and Egyptian) revolutions from the perspective of subaltern classes.
+These studies offer the possibility of articulating a new meaning of revolution.

 Education